Pick Six: Top college awards could feature repeats

 Cooper Rothe, Wyoming: Rothe was a Groza Award finalist last year who went 16 of 17 on field-goal attempts and 28 of 28 on extra points.

-Andre Szymt, Syracuse: He won the Groza Award and was a first-team AP All-American last year.
+Andre Szmyt, Syracuse: He won the Groza Award and was a first-team AP All-American last year.
 He was 30 of 34 on field-goal attempts with a long of 54.

 RAY GUY (top punter)